 I’m sharing this to let you know that if you can’t take feedback, don’t have sex!
-If you’re too drunk to listen to a woman when she says no, don’t have sex!
+If you’re too drunk to listen to a woman when she says no, don’t have intercourse!
 Or else you risk sexually assaulting someone.
 For real.

 Most Women Won’t Tell You If You’ve Messed Up.

 The thing is, most women won’t tell you that you’re making major mistakes in the sack.
 I’m an exception to the rule.
 I’m a vocal and open person and I’ll tell someone if I don’t like what they’re doing.
-But for the most part, a lot of women are afraid of hurting your feelings, so they’ll suffer through it and not even mention it if a man makes them uncomfortable.
+But for the most part, a lot of women are afraid of hurting your self-esteem, so they’ll suffer through it and not even mention it if a man makes them uncomfortable.

 Why don’t women tell it straight to men?